Last updated: December 7, 2021

 - From other sources.

 - We receive your Personal Information from other sources, such as, publicly available databases or providers of demographic information.

 - If you connect your social media account to your Services account, you will share certain Personal Information from your social media account with us, for example, your name, email address, photo, list of social media contacts, and any other information that may be, or you make, accessible to us when you connect your social media account to your Services account.

 Use of Personal Information

-- To send you our newsletter.
+- To send you our newsletter and similar email updates.

-- To solicit a donation from you.
+- To request a donation from you.